 What Is the Role of the Worker?

-- Work and engage with the Return to Work program provided by their employer
+- Work and engage with the return to work plan provided by their employer

 - Attend all healthcare appointments and follow the prescribed treatment plan

-- Tell their healthcare provider about the type of work they usually do and that modified duties are available
+- Tell their healthcare provider about the type of work they usually do and that modified or alternate duties are available

-- Return the requested Functional Ability Forms in the time outlined by their employer
+- Return the requested Functional Abilities Forms in the time outlined by their employer

 - Keep in touch with their employer and their WCB contact person to let them know about any medical changes or updates to their condition.